 The final part is to understand team tendencies.
 If you have a team full of people who want to take control and express their thoughts, what happens when the pressure is on?
 They will be very combative and start to argue.
 In that case, you’ll need a system in place before the pressure hits for what you’re going to do.
 Who will lead discussions?
 How will decisions be made?

 Put these systems in place when times are good.
 Often when teams form, people try to be nice to each other and see the good in everyone.
 This is just the time to do something counterintuitive and look for ways the team will likely to break down under pressure, and then proactively build systems to respond to the inevitable challenge.
 The other thing great teams do in good times is lay the foundation for candid performance conversations.
 They make these conversations a normal part of team management when everything is going well so that they are normal and non-threatening when storm clouds arrive.
 They establish effective systems for communication because the practices you set up in the good times will be what you turn to in the bad times.

 Finally, resilient teams are able to connect with a strong shared purpose.
 Time and again, we see the most resilient teams we work with rally around something that unites them – something that is “bigger than them.”
 In business, savvy leaders are all well aware of this but it can be harder in business to create a resonant purpose than it is in sport, where the maple leaf is literally on your chest and it’s clear what you’re playing for.
 Helping teams move beyond goals to answer the question of why the goals actually matter can pay big dividends when times get tough.

-Dane Jensen is CEO of Performance Coaching.
+Dane Jensen is CEO of Third Factor.
 He leads the Building Resilience program offered by Queen’s Executive Education.
 This essay is adapted from his remarks at the Leading Resilient Teams Conference, held at Smith School of Business, Queen’s University.